 How to get to Playa Abama? + Abama Beach parking

 If you are staying along the Adeje coast in the Duque beach area and Puerto Colon, you will need a car to reach Playa Abama.
-In any case, it is not too far from the places just indicated because you should arrive in about twenty minutes.
+In any case, it is not too far from the indicated places because you should arrive in about twenty minutes.

-When you arrive near the beach, you have to take a road where there are various hotels and residences.
+When you arrive near the beach, you have to take a road with various hotels and residences.
 You can travel along this road by car, but then you cannot park either along the street or at the end of the street.
 In fact, you have to park further away and then walk to the beach.

-There are some car parks just before this road, but you may find them all full.
+Some car parks are just before this road, but you may find them all full.
 Alternatively, many park their car on the TF-47 main road in front of the banana plantation.

 When planning to go to Abama Beach, you must therefore take into account that you also have to walk a part of the way.
 It will take you about 15 minutes.
 Maybe a little less on the outward journey because the road is downhill but a little more on the way back because it is uphill; nothing too complicated anyway because the road is also paved.